-Make sure every step is successful before moving on to the next step.
 Given all of these results, here is how you should analyze the execution time, cycle time, area, and energy.

-- Execution Time: Use the number of cycles reported from pmx-sim, this only counts cycles when stats are enabled.
-Use the line traces to understand performance overheads. - Cycle Time: Ensure your accelerator in isolation along with the processor/accelerator composition all meet timing at 3.0ns (333MHz).
+- Execution Time: Use the number of cycles in the final report from the ASIC flow; this only counts cycles when stats are enabled.
+Use the line traces from pmx-sim to understand performance overheads. - Cycle Time: Ensure your accelerator in isolation along with the processor/accelerator composition all meet timing at 3.0ns (333MHz).
 Use the timing reports from the accelerator in isolation to determine the critical path of your accelerator. - Area: Use the area of your accelerator in isolation and compare it to the area of the baseline processor design.
-Use the hierarchical area reports from the accelerator in isolation to determine how much area each module in your design requires. - Energy: Subtract the energy of the dummy microbenchmark from the energy of the baseline design to estimate the energy of the software-only baseline.
-Subtract the energy of the dummy microbenchmark from the energy of the alternative design to estimate the energy of the alternative design. use the hierarchical energy reports from the accelerator in isolation to determine how much energy each module in your design requires.
+Use the hierarchical area reports from the accelerator in isolation to determine how much area each module in your design requires. - Energy: Use the energy of running the baseline and alternative design.
+Use the hierarchical energy reports from the accelerator in isolation to determine how much energy each module in your design requires.